hyperbunny77/RealDebridManager/README.md

 Sonarr/Radarr will now save torrent information in the specified folder which Real Debrid Manager will then pick up and action.

-## How to Use :

-### Understanding the Web UI :
+## Application Guide

-Once the application is setup you will be taken to the main page.
+Once the application is set up you will be taken to the main page.

 This is where you can see the progress of all tasks sent to the application.

-There are several UI Elements to be aware of :
+There are several UI elements to be aware of :

 ![WebUI](https://i.ibb.co/Gx7C8YK/webui.png)

-* Delete Completed - Removes all downloads from list which have been sent to Aria2.
+* Delete Completed - **Removes all downloads from list which have been sent to Aria2.**
-* Delete All - Removes all downloads from list.
+* Delete All - **Removes all downloads from list.**
-* Info - Shows each stage that the application has processed for a particular task
+* Info - **Shows each stage that the application has processed for a particular task**
-* Delete - Deletes the particular task.
+* Delete - **Deletes the particular task.**

+### End Notes

+The application use itself should be fairly self-explanatory!

+Feel free to open an issue or comment if you have a feature request or can optmize my code :-)